shengzheBian/VPsero/README.md

 In order to perform a complete analysis process from strain genome assembly file, you will need to install `prokka` referring to https://github.com/tseemann/prokka.
 If you have the prokka result, this installation step is not necessary.
 **Note**：My test prokka version is 1.13.
 The parameters of your prokka should be `--force --fast --gcode 11`, the result of every strain is a folder containing files such as `.ffn .gff`.
 What'more, the database of your prokka must contain following, you can type `prokka --listdb` to check.
+If you want to include prokka in VPsero software, please add it in environment variable.
 ```
 * Kingdoms: Archaea Bacteria Mitochondria Viruses
 * Genera: Enterococcus Escherichia Staphylococcus